 What is Pre-Audit?

 It is a review of financial transactions from our accounting system’s (WOLFS) processing runs.
-The sample selections are chosen using a random selection process.
+The sample selections are chosen using a random selection process using various tools, like Benford’s Law.
 Agencies selected for testing are notified of sample selections and are requested to provide supporting documentation for the selected transactions.
 The transactions are reviewed for many different procedural aspects, for example: